Mala Composition - the parts of a mala

 In various places throughout the site, you can learn about the energies of the crystals and beads used, about the origins of the mala, how to choose, care and incorporate your mala into your daily practices.
 Let's take a look here at HOW a mala is composed and the meanings attributed to each part...

 - The 108 Beads : Most malas have 108 beads in their primary string.
 108 is a sacred number in Hinduism - it was viewed by renowned Vedic mathematicians as representing the 'wholeness of existence'.
 It is also significant in connecting the Earth to the Moon and the Sun - each of these heavenly bodies is approximately 108 times their diameters from Earth.
-In yogic tradition it is believed that there are 108 marma (sacred junction points) in the body and 108 'pithas' (sacred sites) around India.
+In yogic tradition it is believed that there are 108 marma (sacred junction points) in the body and 108 'pithas' (sacred sites) around India and that there are 108 nadis (energy lines) that run through the body and converge to form the Heart Chakra.

-- The Marker Beads : Placed at an interval of 27 (in Tibetan tradition) - dividing the mala into 4 - there are larger sized marker beads.
-Markers are placed at different intervals in different traditional patterns.
+- The Marker Beads : Placed at an interval of 27 (in Tibetan tradition) - dividing the mala into 4 - these are larger sized marker beads.
+Markers are placed at different intervals according to different traditional patterns.
 These are there to ensure your mind does not wander off during meditation - but stays centered in your practice.

 - The Thread : is the tie we have to the Universe.
 It shows the bond and interconnectedness of everything in the vastness of the Universe.
 Everything is connected, 'tied' together.